MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-voice-landing-page.md

 - You want to use Teams with Phone System.
 - You need to retain your current PSTN carrier.
-- You want to mix routing, some calls are going via Calling Plans, some via your carrier.
+- You want to mix routing, some calls are going through Calling Plans, some through your carrier.
 - You need to interoperate with 3rd party PBXs and/or equipment such us overhead pagers, analog devices, and so on.
-- Teams has all the features that your organization requires.

 This option requires the following: